Display advertising has been around for over 20 years, yet many advertisers are asking themselves if it’s still worth investing in.

 How likely are you to make an online purchase from a brand you have never seen or heard of?

-For me, there’s a slow chance I’d do that.
-We go back to the same brands because we purchased from them and we trust them.
+For me, that chance is pretty small.
+We go back to the same brands because we trust them.
 And unless they do something to let us down, it’s very unlikely that we’ll switch to another brand.

 - What does your business do?